J4vixQ/Drama-Query/ReadMe.md

 to run the module:

-- `cd mongodb/src/main/java`
+- `cd mongodb`
-- run `Main.java`
+- run `mvn compile` and `mvn exec:java -Dexec.mainClass="Main"`

-as of now, this module has successfully processed and stored 5 drama text files into MongoDB.
+as of now, this module has successfully processed and stored 10 drama text files into MongoDB.